whosonfirst/go-whosonfirst-sqlite-features/README.md

 ### wof-sqlite-query-features

-Query a search-enabled SQLite database by name(s). _This assumes you have created the database using the `wof-sqlite-index-features` tool with the `-search` paramter._
+Query a search-enabled SQLite database by name(s).
+Results are output as CSV encoded rows containing `id` and `(wof:)name` properties.

+_This assumes you have created the database using the `wof-sqlite-index-features` tool with the `-search` paramter._

 ```
 ./bin/wof-sqlite-query-features -h
 Usage of ./bin/wof-sqlite-query-features:
   -column string
     	The 'names_*' column to query against.
 Valid columns are: names_all, names_preferred, names_variant, names_colloquial. (default "names_all")
   -driver string
     	 (default "sqlite3")
   -dsn string